vishnupenuvarthi/Smart-Parking-Surveillance-AI-Model-Challenge/README.md

 ---

-# 🚗 Parking Space Detection System
+# 🚗Vehicle Parking Space Detection System

 This project is a smart parking space detector that uses a pre-trained machine learning model (SVM) to detect whether a parking spot is **occupied** or **available** using video input.
 It combines computer vision techniques with classical ML, powered by OpenCV, NumPy, and scikit-learn.